lauramanzanos23/INSY_674_FinalProject/README.md

 - **Budget planning:** use sensitivity on budget-related proxies and timing to shape ROI-focused scenarios.
 - **Casting strategy:** quantify talent effects using cast/director popularity signals.
 - **Marketing and release timing:** identify seasons and release windows that correlate with stronger outcomes.

+**Threats to Validity**

+Data & Distribution
+- TMDB may not represent all markets or distribution channels.
+- Revenue missingness may be systematic, affecting SSL assumptions.
+- Temporal shifts may reduce future generalization.

+Modeling & Evaluation
+- Popularity and revenue distributions are skewed.
+- Model ranking depends on validation strategy.

+Leakage & Feature Risk
+- Latent post-release proxies may remain despite filtering.

+Interpretation & Deployment
+- Results reflect associations, not causal effects.
+- Production deployment requires monitoring and drift control.

 Next Steps
 - Improve temporal robustness.